Kethas/psi/README.md

 See the `examples` directory for the examples.
 They can be run using `cargo run --example <example_name>`.

-Shorter examples can be found at the `tests` module at the end of `src/lib.rs`.
+Shorter examples can be found in `src/tests/basic.rs`.

 ## License